SWEN90009-2024/SC-BlueRing/docs/agile ceremonies/Sprint-1 review.md

    - Project elicitation and requirements gathering have been strengthened, with a clear structure addressing project issues, goals, and challenges.

 5. **Streamlined Meeting Processes**:
-   - Meeting documentation has been enhanced, with diligent recording of meeting notes and proactive efforts to seek client consent.
+   - Meeting documentation has been enhanced, with diligently recording of meeting notes and proactive efforts to seek client consent.

 6. **Enhanced GitHub Repository**:
    - The GitHub repository has been restructured for improved organization.